husnainsr/Window-Virtual-Environment-Deleting/readme.md

 - [License](#license)

 ## Features
-- Scans a specified drive or directory for virtual environment folders.
+- Scans a specified drive or directory for virtual environment and Python cache folders
-- Calculates the total size of found venv folders.
+- Calculates the total size of found folders
-- Displays the size of each venv folder in a human-readable format.
+- Displays the size of each folder in a human-readable format
-- Provides a progress bar for deleting venv folders.
+- Provides a progress bar for deleting folders
-- Handles permission errors gracefully.
+- Handles permission errors gracefully
+- Skips system directories automatically
+- Distinguishes between venv and __pycache__ folders in output

 ## Installation